Marco-Puig/LaughTrackBot/README.md

 While the theme was 'to progam the unnecessary', I still feel that this can help Hollywood get back on track.

-Made using Node.js and Discord.js :D
+Made using Node.js and Discord.js.

 ## Add Bot: